 3 hours.
-Provides an opportunity for further development of skills and an in-depth exploration of letterforms, typographic conventions, and production techniques.
+This class provides an opportunity for further development of skills and an indepth exploration of letterforms, typographic conventions and production techniques.
 Additional course fee is required.

 Prerequisite: ARTS 250 Graphic Design I: Foundations.

 ARTS 355 Topics in Art History